Luxury shoemaker Ferragamo sees higher 2013 results

+* Trading in shares of co will be halted on June 1 Source text for Eikon: Further company coverage:

-MILAN Italian star shoemaker Salvatore Ferragamo (SFER.MI) forecast a rise in revenues and profits this year after demand from the Asia Pacific area helped lift its 2012 net profit by 30 percent to 106 million euros.
+MILAN, March 21 Italian star shoemaker Salvatore Ferragamo forecast a rise in revenues and profits this year after demand from the Asia Pacific area helped lift its 2012 net profit by 30 percent to 106 million euros ($137 million).

 That beat a Thomson Reuters I/B/E/S average forecast of 97 million euros.
 Revenues at the Tuscan-based group grew 17 percent in 2012, in line with analyst expectations.